You can use a Flow visualization with the Mobile Device Type dimension.

 The number of the ‘Identified People’ metric can be slightly higher if the identifier prop/eVar value runs into a hash collision.

-The number of the ‘Identified People’ metric can be significantly higher if identifier prop/eVar is case-sensitive.
-For example,
+For Field-based stitching, the identifier custom variable is case-sensitive.
+The number of the ‘Identified People’ metric can be significantly higher if identifier values do not match case.
+For example, if

-Bob are supposed to be the same person, but case sensitivity forces these two values to be distinct.
+Bob are sent and expected to be the same person, CDA interprets these two values as distinct.

-This situation usually occurs when a visitor generates both authenticated and unauthenticated hits in the reporting window and Replay has not yet run.
-Before replay, the visitor belongs to both ‘Unidentified’ and ‘Identified’ in the Identified State dimension, causing some visitors to attribute unidentified hits to an identifier.
-Visitors remain in this state until replay runs (daily or weekly, depending on how your organization set up CDA).
-Running reports on only after-replay data mitigates this situation.
+This situation usually occurs when a visitor generates both authenticated and unauthenticated hits in the reporting window.
+The visitor belongs to both ‘Unidentified’ and ‘Identified’ in the Identified State dimension, causing an attribution of unidentified hits to an identifier.
+This scenario can change after Replay runs, depending on replay frequency and success rate.